The Message of Jesus: Your Invitation to the Kingdom of God

 After John was put in prison, Jesus went into Galilee, proclaiming the good news of God.
 “The time has come,” he said.
 “The kingdom of God has come near.
 Repent and believe the good news!”
 (Mark 1:14-15)

 This good news Jesus Christ brought is known as the gospel.
-It is a potent, life-changing and life-transforming message.
+It is a powerful, life-changing and life-transforming message.
 The gospel not only convicts and converts, it will eventually confound all who stand against it.
 The messenger not only brought good news about salvation—by his death on the cross, he brought salvation itself.
-Then, the announcement was not just about the future—it was about something that had already begun.
+The announcement was not just about the future—it was about something that had already begun.

 The gospel is “the power of God that brings salvation to everyone who believes” (Romans 1:16).
-The gospel is our invitation from God to live on an altogether different plane.
-It is good news of a future inheritance to be given in full when Christ returns.
+The gospel is our invitation from God to live on a different plane.
+It is good news of an inheritance to be given in full when Christ returns.
 But it is also an invitation to an invigorating spiritual reality that can be ours here and now.

 Paul describes the gospel as “the gospel of Christ” (1 Corinthians 9:12), “the gospel of God” (Romans 15:16), “the gospel of peace” (Ephesians 6:15).
 Paul took his cue from Jesus and began to redefine the Jewish view of the kingdom of God around the universal significance of Christ’s first appearing.

 As the New Dictionary of Theology explains, in the writings of Paul, “the preacher [Christ] becomes the preached one” (page 278).
-The Jesus who walked the dusty roads of Judea and Galilee, Paul taught, is now the resurrected Christ who sits at the right hand of God, and who is “the head over every power and authority” (Colossians 2:10).
+Jesus is now the resurrected Christ who sits at the right hand of God, and who is “the head over every power and authority” (Colossians 2:10).

-replaced by the reign of Jesus Christ, an order of things that Christians already experienced in part.
+replaced by the reign of Jesus Christ, an order of things that Christians already experience in part.

-Paul stressed this aspect of the gospel to the Colossians:
+Paul stressed this aspect of the gospel when he wrote to the Colossians:

 Giving joyful thanks to the Father, who has qualified you to share in the inheritance of his holy people in the kingdom of light.
 For he has rescued us from the dominion of darkness and brought us into the kingdom of the Son he loves, in whom we have redemption, the forgiveness of sins.
 (Colossians 1:12-14)

 For weary Christians in all ages, the gospel is both a present reality and a future hope.
-The resurrected Christ, who presides over time, space and everything that happens here below, is the Christian’s champion.
+The resurrected Christ, who has power over time, space and everything that happens on earth, is the Christian’s champion.
 The One who ascended into the heavenly realms is the ever-present source of power (Ephesians 3:20-21).

 The good news is that Jesus Christ triumphed over every obstacle during his earthly life.
 The way of the cross is the rough but triumphant road into the kingdom of God.
 That is why Paul could summarize the gospel: “I resolved to know nothing while I was with you except Jesus Christ and him crucified” (1 Corinthians 2:2).